Renewable energy commercialization: Rationale for renewables

-In international public opinion surveys there is strong support for a variety of methods for addressing the problem of energy supply.
+In 2012, a Council on Foreign Relations public opinion survey found that there was strong support for a variety of methods for addressing the problem of energy supply.
 These methods include promoting renewable sources such as solar power and wind power, requiring utilities to use more renewable energy, and providing tax incentives to encourage the development and use of such technologies.
-It is expected that renewable energy investments will pay off economically in the long term.

-EU member countries have shown support for ambitious renewable energy goals.
 In 2010, Eurobarometer polled the twenty-seven EU member states about the target "to increase the share of renewable energy in the EU by 20 percent by 2020".
 Most people in all twenty-seven countries either approved of the target or called for it to go further.
 Across the EU, 57 percent thought the proposed goal was "about right" and 16 percent thought it was "too modest."
 In comparison, 19 percent said it was "too ambitious".

 As of 2011, new evidence has emerged that there are considerable risks associated with traditional energy sources, and that major changes to the mix of energy technologies is needed:

 Several mining tragedies globally have underscored the human toll of the coal supply chain.
 New EPA initiatives targeting air toxics, coal ash, and effluent releases highlight the environmental impacts of coal and the cost of addressing them with control technologies.
 The use of fracking in natural gas exploration is coming under scrutiny, with evidence of groundwater contamination and greenhouse gas emissions.
 Concerns are increasing about the vast amounts of water used at coal-fired and nuclear power plants, particularly in regions of the country facing water shortages.
 Events at the Fukushima nuclear plant have renewed doubts about the ability to operate large numbers of nuclear plants safely over the long term.
 Further, cost estimates for "next generation" nuclear units continue to climb, and lenders are unwilling to finance these plants without taxpayer guarantees.

 The 2014 REN21 Global Status Report says that renewable energies are no longer just energy sources, but ways to address pressing social, political, economic and environmental problems:

 Today, renewables are seen not only as sources of energy, but also as tools to address many other pressing needs, including: improving energy security; reducing the health and environmental impacts associated with fossil and nuclear energy; mitigating greenhouse gas emissions; improving educational opportunities; creating jobs; reducing poverty; and increasing gender equality...
 Renewables have entered the mainstream.